Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Related Work

-\paragraph{Text-to-motion Generation.} Initial efforts~\cite{ahuja2019language2pose, ghosh2021synthesis} in text-to-motion were deterministic, converging to an averaged motion given an input text.
+\textbf{Text-to-motion Generation.} Initial efforts~\cite{ahuja2019language2pose, ghosh2021synthesis} in text-to-motion were deterministic, converging to an averaged motion given an input text.
 After the advent of the denoising diffusion models~\cite{ho2020denoising, song2021denoising}, these models are nowadays a common practice to generate text-conditioned human motion~\cite{tevet2023mdm, zhang2024motiondiffuse, zhang2023remodiffuse, kim2023flame}.
 MDM~\cite{tevet2023mdm}, MotionDiffuse~\cite{zhang2024motiondiffuse}, and FLAME~\cite{kim2023flame} are conditioned on features extracted by a pre-trained text encoder.
 Another common approach is to disentangle motion representation from generation~\cite{guo2023momask, jiang2024motiongpt, chuan2022tm2t, zhang2023t2mgpt}.
 This is a two-stage process: first, a VQ-VAE~\cite{van2017neural} is trained to create a discrete codebook that tokenises continuous motion sequences.
-Then, a Transformer-based autoregressive model is trained on these discrete tokens to learn the motion primitives by predicting the next token in a sequence.
+Then, a Transformer-based autoregressive model is trained on these discrete tokens to learn motion primitives by next-token-prediction.
 Although the text can serve as a strong signal for conditioning semantic motion, these methods often lack precise control over body positions.